Security Awareness Training Certification (HB 3834)

 Will DIR's CISO training program for security awareness, SANS Securing the Human, be certified?

-DIR is working with SANS to certify their security awareness training program.
+list of certified programs for additional details.
 In addition, since the SANS contract ends in December 2019, the subsequent security awareness training solicitation will include requirements that the selected program also be certified.

 Local Government Training Requirements